sinharitamvaraa/powerbi-superstore-sales-dashboard/README.md

    It contains 4 years of transactional data from a fictional global superstore.
 Key fields include: Order ID, Order Date, Ship Date [Region, State, City], [Category, Sub-Category, Product Name] , [Sales, Quantity, Discount, Profit] which helps in performing various

-7. Highlights of the project
+7. Highlights of the Project

-   -📊 Built an interactive Power BI dashboard for analyzing Superstore Sales and Profit.
+- 📊 Built an interactive Power BI dashboard for analyzing Superstore Sales and Profit.
-   -🌍 Performed regional, segment, category, and payment mode analysis to identify sales distribution.
+- 🌍 Performed regional, segment, category, and payment mode analysis to identify sales distribution.
-   -📈 Implemented time-series analysis & forecasting to predict future sales trends with confidence intervals.
+- 📈 Implemented time-series analysis & forecasting to predict future sales trends with confidence intervals.
-   -🔍 Designed KPI cards for instant tracking of Orders, Sales, Profit, and Shipping performance.
+- 🔍 Designed KPI cards for instant tracking of Orders, Sales, Profit, and Shipping performance.
-   -🗺️ Added a geospatial map to visualize sales and profit distribution across different U.S. states.
+- 🗺️ Added a geospatial map to visualize sales and profit distribution across different U.S. states.
-   -⚡ Leveraged DAX measures and Power Query for advanced calculations and clean data modeling.
+- ⚡ Leveraged DAX measures and Power Query for advanced calculations and clean data modeling.
-   -🎯 Delivered actionable business insights to support strategic decisions in marketing, inventory, and logistics.
+- 🎯 Delivered actionable business insights to support strategic decisions in marketing, inventory, and logistics.

 8. Key Insights of the project
       West region had the highest sales but weaker profit margins due to higher discounts.